John Mayer Reveals Shocking Confessions About His Sex Life

 In other relationship news, the star said he gets rejected a lot because he thinks he became "PR poison" for many people.
 "I don't think that people are into the idea of like, 'I snagged John Mayer'," he shared.

-Mayer used to date A-list celebs like Katy Perry, Jessica Simpson and even Jennifer Aniston.
-However, it has been quite some time since the singer dated anyone, with the last person he was connected to being Justin Bieber's girlfriend, Hailey Baldwin.
+Mayer used to date a long string of A-list celebs like Katy Perry, Jessica Simpson and even Jennifer Aniston.
+However, it has been quite some time since the singer dated anyone, with the last person he dated being Katy.

 Check out the video above to listen to the full interview.